-In the centre of the apse mosaic stands Christ.
+In the centre of the mosaic stands Christ.
 He is dressed in a golden toga, which is embroidered with what looks like the letter iota, the tenth letter of the Greek alphabet, possibly a reference to the Ten Commandments.
 Christ is thus the Law and the Word made flesh.

-Christ is flanked by St Peter and St Paul (patron saints of Rome), who are introducing St Cosmas and St Damian, two Arab physicians (reputedly twins), who were martyred towards the end of the 3rd century.
+Christ is flanked by St Peter and St Paul (patron saints of Rome), who are presenting St Cosmas and St Damian, two Arab physicians (reputedly twins), who were martyred towards the end of the 3rd century.
 On the far right is St Theodore and on the far left Pope St Felix IV, who holds a model of the church.
 The latter figure only dates back to the 1630s when this part of the mosaic was reworked.